GoesToTwentyOne/Software_Engineering_SDLC_MODELS/02_SDLC_Models/01_Waterfall_Model/README.md

     - Both the customer and the software developer work together so as to document all the functions, performance, and interfacing requirement of the software.

     - A large document called Software Requirement Specification (SRS) document is created which contained a detailed description of what the system will do in the common language.
+2. **Design Phase:**

+    - This phase aims to transform the requirements gathered in the SRS into a suitable form which permits further coding in a programming language.
+    - It defines the overall software architecture together with high level and detailed design.
+All this work is documented as a Software Design Document (SDD).

+3. **Implementation and unit testing:**
+    - During this phase, design is implemented.
+    - If the SDD is complete, the implementation or coding phase proceeds smoothly, because all the information needed by software developers is contained in the SDD.
+4. **Integration and System Testing:**
+    - This phase is highly crucial as the quality of the product is determined by the effectiveness of the testing carried out.
+    - The better output will lead to satisfied customers, lower maintenance costs, and accurate results.
+5. **Operation and maintenance phase:**
+    - Maintenance is the task performed by every user once the software has been delivered to the customer, installed, and operational.

 ## When to use SDLC Waterfall Model?